Skip to content

 In addition, FMC’s decision to spin out its lithium business into Livent Corporation in 2018 means FMC is now focused on agricultural products.

-The top lithium producers to watch
+The top lithium stocks to watch

 Albemarle